p-org/peasy-ide-vscode/Docs/docs/index.md

 </div>

-[P](https://p-org.github.io/P/) is a state machine based programming language for formal modeling and analysis of distributed systems.

-:mega: **Peasy** is a step towards making application of formal methods in practice, **easy-peasy** :bulb:
+:mega: **Peasy** is a step towards making application of formal methods in practice, **easy-peasy**! :smile:

-**Peasy** is a VSCode language extension for the P language.
+[P](https://p-org.github.io/P/) is a state machine based programming language for formal modeling and analysis of distributed systems. **Peasy** is a VSCode language extension for the P language.
 Peasy supports syntax highlighting, compilation and error reporting, unit testing, state machine visualization, and error tracing visualization.
 Navigate to the [Peasy webpage](https://p-org.github.io/peasy-ide-vscode/) for in-depth description and demo videos of all these features of the Peasy extension.

 <p align="left">
 With ❤️ from the P Team @ Amazon Web Services (AWS).